Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 FeeX does provide a list of lower-fee investments similar to existing holdings if available.
 The firm identifies similar investments based on characteristics such as investment category, allocation, and strategy.
 These comparisons are among mutual funds and ETFs, not individual stocks.

 Another innovative feature of FeeX is the reporting of fees and their impact on account balances over a long period of time.
 I’ve seen illustrations depicting the general impact of investment fees but having a personalized illustration with actionable advice is more meaningful.

 Getting started with FeeX is easy and free for investors.
 (Note that premium services carry a fee.)

-To use this service, sign up for an account and then link investment accounts to FeeX's system.
-Provide login credentials for investment accounts and the firm automatically populates its system with individual information; or enter data manually.
+To use this service, sign up for an account and then link investment accounts to FeeX’s system.
+Provide login credentials for investment accounts and the firm automatically populates its system with individual information, or enters data manually.
 This process is similar to those of Personal Capital, SigFig, FutureAdvisor, and WealthFront.

 If an investor pays an advisory fee not reflected in account statements (charged separately from brokerage fees), this information can be added (using checkboxes) to indicate how these fees are calculated and which accounts are managed.

 FeeX scans accounts for fees and reports the following:

 - whether an account carries low, average, or high fees